 The Freedom of Information (FOI) Act 2000 is intended to promote a culture of openness and accountability amongst public sector bodies by providing people with rights of access to the information held by them.
 It is expected that these rights will facilitate better public understanding of how public authorities carry out their duties, why they make the decisions they do and how they spend public money.

-The Freedom of Information Act sits alongside the Data Protection Act 1998 and the Environmental Information Regulations 2004 as the principle mechanism for access to information held by English, Welsh and Northern Irish public bodies.
+The Freedom of Information Act sits alongside the Environmental Information Regulations 2004 and the Data Protection Act 2018 and the General Data Protection Regulations as the principle mechanism for access to information held by English, Welsh and Northern Irish public bodies.
 The Act does not apply in Scotland which has its own FOI regime.

 The Freedom of Information Act 2000 gives a general right of access to all types of 'recorded' information held by public authorities, sets out exemptions from that right and places a number of obligations on public authorities.
 Subject to the exemptions, any person, who makes a request to a public authority for information, must be informed whether the public authority holds that information and if so, that information must be supplied.
 However, the request will have to satisfy certain conditions.
 The Authority has a 20 day timescale to respond to the information request.